-We discussed what we each defined as a ‘date night’ and that varied across the board.
-Most said that it involved ‘going out’, but one of the men said that he’d even define a date night as spending dedicated time with his wife, even if it was at home.
+Even when we got to this point, we discussed what we each defined as a ‘date night’ and that varied across the board.
+Most said that it involved ‘going out’.
+Still, one of the men said that he’d even define a date night as spending dedicated time with his wife, even if it was at home.
+Always new perspectives!

-Centered around the ‘going out’ aspect came an interesting side conversation, and that was whether it can be considered a ‘date night’ if a coupon is used, normally at dinner, but I suppose this could involve other possible elements such as using a coupon at a movie.
+Centered around the ‘going out’ aspect came an interesting side conversation.
+This centered around and that was whether it can be considered a ‘date night’ if a coupon is used.
+Normally, dinner would be the standard usage, but I suppose it could apply to other things as well, like going to a place or signing up for an experience like rock climbing.

 This brought about some lively discussion.
 There became two schools of thought here: